gavinlyonsrepo/cylon/README.md

 README.md is displayed to screen by a menu option on cylon info page.
 Type "man cylon" to display manpage.
 The manpage is a truncated version of the readme file.
-More information on the modules files can be found in modules_info.md in docs.
+More information on the modules files can be found in modules_info.md in documentation folder.

 Config file: The user can create an optional config file, used mainly for custom system backup.
-If the user is not using the system backup or ccrypt menu functions the user does not need config file.
+If the user is not using the system backup option or ccrypt menu function or custom clamav scan option, the user does not need config file.
 * NAME: cylonCfg.conf
 * PATH: ``` $HOME/.config/cylon/cylonCfg.conf ```
 * SETTINGS: